goshevs/sparkHPC/README.md

 1. Identify the hosts that were part of the cluster.
 Host names are listed in files `master` and `slaves` in the user selected configuration directory

-2. `ssh` to every host and kill the spark processes (user may wish to develop a script that does this)
+2. `ssh` to every host and kill the spark processes (user may wish to do this with a custom script)